-When we set out to create a solid clinical model for adult ADHD couple therapy, psychologist Arthur L. Robin and I asked ourselves two questions:
+Before creating the first clinical model for adult ADHD couple therapy, psychologist Arthur L. Robin and I asked ourselves two questions:

-- How can couple therapists expertly approach the particular needs of ADHD-challenged couples?
+- How can couple therapists expertly approach the particular but highly variable needs of ADHD-challenged couples?

-- How can Adult ADHD specialists equitably and sensitively include the partner in an equitable and sensitive way?
+- How can Adult ADHD specialists providing individual therapy include the partner in an equitable and sensitive way?

 For millions of couples in the U.S. alone—and millions more worldwide—the "ADHD piece" provides the cornerstone to understanding and healing problems long viewed as intractable.